ttrimmis/JS-Unit-2-Project-Starter-Code/README.md

 ### Getting Started

-Begin by "forking" the starter code repository.
-You can do so by clicking the "Fork" icon on the top right of [this](https://github.com/generalassembly-studio/JS-Unit-2-Project-Starter-Code) page.
+Begin by forking the starter code repository.
+You can do so by clicking the "Fork" icon on the top right of [this page](https://github.com/generalassembly-studio/JS-Unit-2-Project-Starter-Code).
 Once complete, clone the repository to your computer by running the following
 commands:

 ```
-cd ~/Sites/
+cd ~/JSD/
 git clone https://github.com/<your-username-here>/feedr.git
 cd feedr
 ```

-You can then open Sublime Text and point it at the `~/Sites/feedr` directory and work on the below steps.
+You can then open the `~/JSD/feedr` directory in your editor and work on the below steps.
 As you accomplish a feature, be sure to commit it in Git with the following commands:

 ```
 git add .
 git commit -m "A description of what was added"
-git push -u origin master
+git push origin master
 ```

 Here are some sugestions on where to start: